 In this commercial world retaining existing customers and making new customers to expand the business has become more challenging.
-Also, the cost associated in finding the new customers is too expensive that not all organization could afford.
+Also, the cost associated with finding new customers is too expensive that not all organizations could afford.
 Maintaining a healthy and productive customer relationship is the best way to make sure a bright future of your business.

 This is where the concept of Customer Relationship Management (CRM) plays a major role.
-With a CRM system one can get a clear overview of their customers.
-Everything in one place- a simple, customized dashboard that shows customers history, status, their orders etc. CRM helps the businesses to gain an insight into the behavior of their customers and modify the business operations to serve the customers in better way.
+With a CRM system, one can get a clear overview of their customers.
+Everything in one place- a simple, customized dashboard that shows customer’s history, status, orders, etc. CRM helps the businesses to gain an insight into the behavior of their customers and modify the business operations to serve the customers in a better way.